MiquelNasarre/FourierS1/README.md

 ### File Handling
 The program also allows for saving and loading of figures, saved as sets of points, the files are stored on the [saveFiles](https://github.com/MiquelNasarre/FourierS1/tree/master/Fourier/saveFiles) folder.
-The format is pretty straight forward and you can use this feature in order to load files from other programs you might have or to save any of your drawings.
+The format is pretty straightforward and you can use this feature in order to load files from other programs you might have or to save any of your drawings.

 ## Issues
 Since this is not the main program of the final project, and it is my first attempt at graphics programming, it has a bunch of problems which will not be adressed in the coming future.

-It does not allow for resizing or full screen.
+- It does not allow for resizing or full screen.
 Which as a regular user of desktop applications can get really frustrating.

-It has a strong dependence on external code, so it does not allow for great control of the features in your program.
+- It has a strong dependence on external code, so it does not allow for great control of the features in the program.

-It does not allow to save the coefficients it calculates, which would be interesting if you want to plot your Fourier Series somewhere else.
+- It does not allow to save the coefficients it calculates, which would be interesting if you want to plot your Fourier Series somewhere else.

-It does not allow for multiple plots at the same time or interpolation between them, which is a nice feature to implement in such programs.
+- It does not allow for multiple plots at the same time or interpolation between them, which is a nice feature to implement in such programs.

+- Some bugs may be still unfixed, not program killing bugs as far as I know, but they are undesirable.

-Overall the program is not complete, but still it is able to do what it is supposed to, and it made the grounding for the $\mathbb{S}^2$ version of the program, which has much more care and effort put into it and I greatly reccomment you take a look at [it]().
+Overall the program is not complete, but still it is able to do what it is supposed to.
+And it made the grounding for the $\mathbb{S}^2$ version of the program, which has much more care and effort put into it and I greatly reccomment you take a look at [it]().